Meliti: Culture

 Meliti holds an annual festival in honour of the Prophet Elijah.
-Held every year on 19–20 July, it is known as "Ilinden" in the local dialect, and is considered by some Slavic Macedonians living in the village to be a celebration in honour of the Ilinden Uprising.
+Held every year on 19–20 July, it is known as "Ilinden" in the local dialect, and is considered by some Macedonians living in the village to be a celebration in honour of the Ilinden Uprising.
 The festival has attracted performers from the neighbouring Republic of North Macedonia such as Vaska Ilieva, Suzana Spasovska, Elena Velevska, Synthesis and the Tanec folklore ensemble.
 An estimated 3,000–5,000 people attend the event every year.

 The festival however has not gone without criticism from the Greek authorities and local Greek media.
-In the past, as was common with all festivals involving songs in Slavic Macedonian, there were suppressive measures enforced by local authorities.
-According to the president of the local community, this was so severe that it was only until 1983 that songs in the Slavic Macedonian language were allowed to be sung.
-In 1988 the local police interrupted the festival to by switching off all power to the sound system, a reaction to the singing of Slavic Macedonian songs.
-The police later justified these actions claiming that the mayor of the village had been warned not to use the Slavic Macedonian names of songs, but to instead use the Greek version.
-Two years later the police employed similar tactics in response to a folkloric group singing in Slavic Macedonian.
+In the past, as was common with all festivals involving songs in Macedonian, there were suppressive measures enforced by local authorities.
+According to the president of the local community, this was so severe that it was only until 1983 that songs in the Macedonian language were allowed to be sung.
+In 1988 the local police interrupted the festival to by switching off all power to the sound system, a reaction to the singing of Macedonian songs.
+The police later justified these actions claiming that the mayor of the village had been warned not to use the Macedonian names of songs, but to instead use the Greek version.
+Two years later the police employed similar tactics in response to a folkloric group singing in Macedonian.
 Some Greek media has perceived the festival to constitute a threat alleging that the festival represents a "rebellion against Greek sovereignty".
-Within the Slavic Macedonian media however, an alternate approach has been taken, with the event being publicised as the largest annual gathering of Slavic Macedonians in Greece.
+Within the Macedonian media however, an alternate approach has been taken, with the event being publicised as the largest annual gathering of Macedonians in Greece.

-The village is home to both Slavic Macedonian and Pontic Greek folkloric groups, with the Macedonian group "KUD Ovčarani" notably performing at the 40th "Macedonian Border Festival" at the border village of Trnovo, North Macedonia.
+The village is home to both Macedonian and Pontic Greek folkloric groups, with the Macedonian group "KUD Ovčarani" notably performing at the 40th "Macedonian Border Festival" at the border village of Trnovo, North Macedonia.

 Demographics

-The Greek census (1920) recorded 1292 people in the village and in 1923 there were 370 inhabitants (or 90 families) who were Muslim.
-Following the Greek-Turkish population exchange, in 1926 within Vosterani there were refugee families from East Thrace (2), Asia Minor (10), Pontus (24), the Caucasus (20) and one other from an unidentified location.
-The Greek census (1928) recorded 1388 village inhabitants.
-There were 55 refugee families (211 people) in 1928.
+The 1920 Greek census recorded 1,292 people in the village, and 370 inhabitants (90 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Vosterani were from East Thrace (2), Asia Minor (10), Pontus (24), the Caucasus (20) and one other from an unidentified location in 1926.
+The 1928 Greek census recorded 1,388 village inhabitants.
+In 1928, the refugee families numbered 55 (211 people).

-Meliti had 1511 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Meliti was populated by Slavophones and a Greek population descended from Anatolian Greek refugees who arrived during the population exchange.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Meliti was populated by Slavophones and a Greek population descended from Anatolian Greek refugees who arrived during the population exchange.
 The Macedonian language was used by people of all ages, both in public and private settings, and as the main language for interpersonal relationships.
 Some elderly villagers had little knowledge of Greek.
 Pontic Greek was spoken by people over 60, mainly in private.